ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 Visualizing the causal output
 -------------------------------------------------------------------------

-Omnitrace generates a ``causal/experiments.json`` and ``causal/experiments.coz`` in ``${OMNITRACE_OUTPUT_PATH}/${OMNITRACE_OUTPUT_PREFIX}``.
-A standalone GUI for viewing the causal profiling results in under development but until this is available, visit `plasma-umass.org/coz <https://plasma-umass.org/coz/>`_ and open the ``*.coz`` file.
+Omnitrace generates ``causal/experiments.json`` and ``causal/experiments.coz`` in
+``${OMNITRACE_OUTPUT_PATH}/${OMNITRACE_OUTPUT_PREFIX}``.
+A standalone GUI for viewing the causal profiling results is under development.
+Until this is available, visit `plasma-umass.org/coz <https://plasma-umass.org/coz/>`_ and open the ``*.coz`` file.

 Omnitrace versus Coz